orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Type: `Boolean`.

-Use to generate a <a href="https://react-query.tanstack.com/reference/useQuery" target="_blank">useQuery</a> custom hook.
+Use to generate a <a href="https://tanstack.com/query/latest/docs/react/reference/useQuery" target="_blank">useQuery</a> custom hook.
 If the query key isn't provided that's the default hook generated.

+##### useMutation

+Type: `Boolean`.

+Use to generate a <a href="https://tanstack.com/query/latest/docs/react/reference/useMutation" target="_blank">useMutation</a> custom hook.

 ##### useInfinite

 Type: `Boolean`.

-Use to generate a <a href="https://react-query.tanstack.com/reference/useInfiniteQuery" target="_blank">useInfiniteQuery</a> custom hook.
+Use to generate a <a href="https://tanstack.com/query/latest/docs/react/reference/useInfiniteQuery" target="_blank">useInfiniteQuery</a> custom hook.

 ##### useInfiniteQueryParam